rvt/gatasServer/lib/README.md

 ### gatasLib

-A library to support gatasServer it contains the generic interfaces and pakcgaes used to communicate between various services.
+A library to support gatasServer it contains the generic interfaces and packages used to communicate between various services.

 ## Warning